amaitou/Philosophers/README.md

 	The list of waiting processes can be easily implemented by a link field in each process control block (PCB).
 Each semaphore contains an integer value and a pointer to a list of PCBs.
 One way to add and remove processes from the list so as to ensure bounded waiting is to use a FIFO queue, where the semaphore contains both head and tail pointers to the queue.
 In general, however, the list can use any queueing strategy.
 Correct usage of semaphores does not depend on a particular queueing strategy for the semaphore lists.

-	Note -> If ou want to get close and close to know more about `PCBs` I suggest read this article  [Scaler - Process Cotnrol Table](https://www.scaler.com/topics/operating-system/process-control-block-in-os/)
+	Note -> If you want to get close and close to knowing more about `PCBs` I suggest reading this article  [Scaler - Process Cotnrol Table](https://www.scaler.com/topics/operating-system/process-control-block-in-os/)

 ---